 The purpose of this policy is to delineate various modes of communication that a student may use for conflict resolution or questions.
 Students have the right to expect that the normal lines of student communication begin with the clinical and/or didactic faculty.
-Subsequent steps include contacting your academic adviser, and then program director.
-The Associate Dean, and ultimately the Dean of the School of Nursing at Oakland University may be contacted after the program faculty.
+Subsequent steps include contacting your academic adviser and then the Associate Dean.
 In general, any of the program administrative faculty can answer questions as they arise.